realearn-jaist/evaluation-framework-with-agri-onto/README.md

 9. t_SNE_and_Heatmap_RDF2Vec
 10. t_SNE_and_Heatmap_Word2Vec

-**1. The "crop ontology to use" File:** This file contains the agriculture ontology constructed by the authors of this work, with various concepts, role names, and populated individuals.
+**1. The "crop ontology to use" File:** This file contains the OWL agriculture ontology constructed by the authors of this work, with various concepts, role names, and populated individuals.

 **2. The "OWL2Vecstar" File:** The latter contains the source code that was executed to generate the embedding or representation learning of the designed ontology using OWL2Vec*.